BizzQuit7317/MNSF_Dashoard_Rust_Update/README.md

 # MNSF_Dashoard_Rust_Update
 Same as the MNSF_Dashboard repo but backend code updated in rust and updated app structure

+# To Do
+- Update token between sender andd client to be proper tokens instead of strings
+- Deserialise decrypted keys from sender_client
+- Make sender_client a structure so it can be used by the exchange scripts
+- Connect each exchange script to the sender structure to read the keys withut having to see them in plain text

 # Important
 - If compiling code on a smaller machine like a ec2 t2.micro use the safe_compile.sh script to add a 4gb swap and limit compilation to 1 crate at a time, this will massivly increase compile time but stop the server from crashing.
 Just **add the safe_compile.sh script to the same dir as the Cargo.toml** files and run it from there
 - Make sure to **run safely compiled scripts from /target/release/**